isomerpages/mddi-corp/pages/Latest Anti Scam Efforts under MDDI.md

 <p>Visit <a href="https://www.csa.gov.sg/" rel="noopener nofollow" target="_blank">CSA's website</a> for
 details on their anti-scam measures.</p>
 <h3>Initiatives by the Government Technology Agency of Singapore (GovTech)</h3>
-<h4>Scam Analytics and Tactical Intervention System (SATIS)</h4>
+<h4>Scam Analytics and Tactical Intervention System</h4>
-<p>GovTech, in partnership with the Singapore Police Force and the Home Team
+<p>GovTech, in partnership with the police and the Home Team Science and
-Science and Technology Agency, jointly developed the Scam Analytics and Tactical Intervention System (SATIS), which leverages artificial intelligence and machine learning to triage, assess and disrupt scam-related websites swiftly.
-Additional capabilities were added to the SATIS suite of products to disrupt online monikers, with planned improvements to disrupt other scam enablers such as payment channels and mobile numbers.</p>
+Technology Agency, jointly developed the Scam Analytics and Tactical Intervention System (SATIS), which leverages artificial intelligence and machine learning to triage, assess and disrupt scam-related websites swiftly.
+Additional capabilities were added to the SATIS suite of products, to disrupt online monikers, with planned improvements to disrupt other scam enablers such as payment channels and mobile numbers.</p>
-<p>In 2024, the Singapore Government was able to disrupt more than 57,700
+<p>In 2024, the Singapore Government disrupted more than 57,700 mobile lines,
-mobile lines, more than 40,500 WhatsApp lines, more than 33,600 online monikers and advertisements, and more than 44,900 websites that were scam-related.
-This is a significant increase in disruptions as compared to 2023, and was made possible through collaborations with online platforms.</p>
+40,500 WhatsApp lines, 33,600 online monikers and advertisements, and over 44,900 websites that were scam-related.
+This is a significant increase in disruptions as compared to 2023, and it was made possible largely through collaborations with telcos and online platforms.</p>
 <p>Visit <a href="https://www.tech.gov.sg/products-and-services/for-citizens/scam-prevention/" rel="noopener nofollow" target="_blank">GovTech's website</a> for
 details on their anti-scam measures.</p>
 <h3>Initiatives by Open Government Products (OGP)</h3>
 <h4>Enhanced ScamShield App</h4>
-<p>OGP enhanced the ScamShield App in August 2024 to expand ScamShield’s
+<p>OGP enhanced the ScamShield App in August 2024, to expand ScamShield’s
-protection from passive to active to combat emerging scam variants, so as to enable users to protect themselves by actively checking suspicious messages, calls and websites occurring on third-party platforms such as WhatsApp and Telegram.
-The enhanced app simplifies reporting, for more crowdsourced data to improve scam protection and scam intelligence, which in turn improve our classifier performance to make sure scam calls and SMSes are detected accurately.</p>
+protection from a passive to an active role in combatting emerging scam variants.
+The enhanced app enables users to protect themselves by allowing them to check suspicious messages, calls and websites occurring on third-party platforms such as WhatsApp and Telegram.
+It also simplifies reporting and encourages more crowdsourced data to improve scam protection and scam intelligence, which in turn improves the data set and the app’s detection capabilities.</p>
-<p>Since the enhanced app was launched, there has been a 32% growth in the
+<p>Since the enhanced app was launched, the app’s user base grew by 32% from
-app user base from 900,000 to 1.19 million users currently.
-More than 194,000 activated users have used the “Check for Scams” or “Report a Scam” feature at least once and have rated the app an average of 4.67/5 for in-app satisfaction.</p>
+900,000 to 1.19 million users currently.
+More than 194,000 active users have used the “Check for Scams” or “Report a Scam” feature at least once, and have rated the app an average of 4.67/5 for in-app satisfaction.</p>
 <h4>Single SMS Sender ID <strong>gov.sg</strong> for all government agencies</h4>
-<p>Since 1 July 2024, the Singapore Government has implemented a single SMS
+<p>Since 1 July 2024, the Singapore Government implemented a single SMS Sender
-Sender ID, <strong>gov.sg</strong> for all government agencies.
+ID, <strong>gov.sg</strong> for all government agencies.
 This replaces individual government agency Sender IDs.
 The change aims to help the public easily identify genuine government SMS communications and protect against government officials impersonation scams.</p>
 <p>Visit <a href="https://www.open.gov.sg/" rel="noopener nofollow" target="_blank">OGP's website</a> for
 details on their anti-scam measures.</p>
 <p></p>